 With a range of software packages in-house, data is accepted in a variety of formats such as .stp, .stl, .iges.
 This data is then translated into Ogle’s CAD/CAM software where it is converted into a language that the machines are able to read.

 Ogle’s facility houses an extensive range of processes, including eight industrial 3D printing and additive manufacturing machines in the form of selective laser sintering (SLS), stereolithography (SLA) and fused deposition modelling (FDM).
-All produce highly detailed parts, accuracy at +/-0.1 mm per 100mm and robust material options.
+All produce highly detailed and accurate parts with a variety of material options.

 CNC Machining, of which it has have three-axis, four-axis and five-axis machines, is another good option for producing test parts and assemblies as it produces highly detailed and accurate parts in the chosen material the part will be manufactured in or, at least, a material that has similar properties.